synthetos/TinyG/readme.md

 What's currently in edge?
 ========
 Edge is the staging area for version 0.93.
-So for the following has been implemented:
+So far the following has been implemented:

 * Feedhold and restart (! and ~)
 * System reset (^x)